Jonathan Swan: Second Trump interview (2020)

 According to commentators, Swan managed to challenge Trump by deploying an aggressive line of follow-up questions.
-When Trump ambiguously said, "people say...", Swan replied, "Which people?".
-The President often could not answer such questions.
+When Trump ambiguously said, "people say…", Swan replied, "Which people?".
+The president often could not answer such questions.
 Daniel Dale of CNN wrote that, in his interviews, Trump would state one false claim after the other in a "hit-and-run" strategy, and interviewers would generally let them pass.
 However, Swan kept asking "how?", "what?", and "who?", which thwarted Trump's strategy.
-The journalist David Brody asserted that while Trump often dominated interviews by "commandeering" them, Swan humbled him.
+Journalist David Brody asserted that while Trump often dominated interviews by "commandeering" them, Swan humbled him.
 This left Trump stumbling through responses as he appeared baffled and unprepared.

 Swan was also noted for his facial expressions made in reaction to some of Trump's claims.
 They shifted between confusion, fury, bemusement, and bewilderment.
-Beyond the pandemic, commentators pointed out that Swan exposed the President's unwillingness to praise the recently deceased civil rights activist John Lewis as well as his doubling down on "wish[ing] [Ghislaine Maxwell] well" after her arrest for abetting child prostitution.
-The interview was widely praised, with commentators noting Swan's efforts at fact-checking Trump.
-His approach, they argued, ensured that the President was kept accountable.
-In 2021, Axios was awarded an Emmy Award for Best Edited Interview.
-The interview also became a media and internet sensation, and Swan's stunned facial expressions became a viral internet meme.
+Beyond the pandemic, commentators pointed out that Swan exposed the president's unwillingness to praise the recently deceased civil rights activist John Lewis as well as his doubling down on "wish[ing] [Ghislaine Maxwell] well" after her arrest for abetting child prostitution.
+The interview was widely praised, with The New York Times Ben Smith suggesting it was "the best interview of Mr Trump's term".
+Commentators noted Swan's efforts at fact-checking Trump; his approach, they argued, ensured that the president was kept accountable.
+For his work, Axios was awarded the 2021 Emmy Award for Best Edited Interview.
+The interview proved a media and internet sensation, and Swan's stunned facial expressions became a viral internet meme.

 "Off the Rails"

-Shortly before the 2020 presidential election between incumbment president Trump and Joe Biden, Swan revealed what he understood as Trump's plans to claim victory regardless of the outcome, forming part of his wider plan to overturn the results.
-A few months later, he documented the President's plan and efforts in a nine-part (Note: A tenth bonus article (or episode) is also included in the series.) series titled "Off the Rails".
+Shortly before the 2020 presidential election between incumbent president Trump and Joe Biden, Swan revealed what he understood as Trump's plans to claim victory regardless of the outcome, forming part of his wider plan to overturn the results.
+A few months later, he documented the president's plan and efforts in a nine-part (Note: A tenth bonus article (or episode) is also included in the series.) series titled "Off the Rails".
 (Note: "Off the Rails" was coproduced with Zachary Basu.)
 The series won Swan the 2022 White House Correspondents' Association's Aldo Beckman Award for Overall Excellence in White House Coverage.

 Later efforts

+I see my role in every interview as the representative of the people in that chair. ...
+What would regular people want to know and want me to do in that situation?
+And I think that when you're interviewing a president of the United States, you want to find the balance between letting them explain themselves and not cutting in every two seconds, but finding moments that are really important to puncture the bubble.